silverstripe/silverstripe-versioned-snapshots/README.md

 is a drop-in replacement for `RecursivePublishable`.
 By default, this module will replace `RecursivePublishable`, which is added to all dataobjects by `silverstripe-versioned`, with this custom subclass.

-For CMS views, use the `SnapshotSiteTreeExtension` to provide notifications about owned modification state (WORK IN PROGRESS, POC ONLY)

 ## How it works